PeterChou1/Basic-Rendering-Engine/README.md

 - Normal Mapping

 # Assignment 4
-Assignment 4 In this assigment we implemented a path tracer to generated phto realistic images
+Assignment 4 In this assigment we implemented a path tracer to generated photo realistic images
 Features:
 - Path tracer
 - Reflection Refraction